 Deep Learning Technology Using Apache MXNet on AWS

 Over the past few years, the re-emergence of deep learning and advancements in computational capabilities has led to massive improvements in performance for various machine learning tasks.
-Particularly in the field of natural language processing, industry advancements in transfer learning and dialogue management have enabled us at Finn AI to sit at the forefront of conversational AI through the development and public deployment of virtual banking assistants.
+Particularly in the field of natural language processing, industry advancements in transfer learning and dialogue management have enabled us at Finn AI to sit at the forefront of conversational AI banking through the development and public deployment of virtual banking assistants.

 At Finn AI, we’re focused on gaining deep domain knowledge in retail banking.
-This means mapping out hundreds of intents and entities specific to banking and training our model to effectively understand what bank customers are asking and looking for.
+This means mapping out hundreds of intents and entities specific to banking and training our banking chatbot model to effectively understand what bank customers are asking and looking for.

 In our early days, we used the Apache Spark framework to train our models.
 However, as we reached a plateau in performance, we knew we had to examine the use of deep learning as an alternative approach in order to infer more from our rapidly growing natural language dataset.
 At the time, development state of the Spark framework did not include deep learning pipelines.